michaelmaysonet74/snpt/README.md

 # snpt API

-snpt API is a RESTful API built with the golang std library, meant to be used as a POC/case study.
+snpt API is a RESTful API built with the golang std library, meant to be a POC/case study.

 ## Models
 Snippet - a small and encapsulated string of code, data or script.